 trenching" to bury pipelines in a lake bed.

-Pipeline routes are frequently established through the process of
+Pipeline routes are frequently established through

-benefit of local citizens & resistant property owners.
+not the benefit of local citizens & resistant property owners.

 link to hear Bedford, PA residents on Pipelines & Eminent Domain.